runcitadel/blog/posts/one-year-of-citadel/index.md

 ## DTV Electronics

-I'm also really excited to announce that we are working together with DTV Electronics.
+I'm also really excited to announce that we are working together with [DTV (Don't trust, verify) Electronics](https://dtvelectronics.com/).

 DTV Electronics is a newly-founded company that focuses on Bitcoin products.